marrrkkk/django-blog-app/README.md

 ## Development Notes

-- See `todo.txt` for pending features (e.g., highlight already liked blogs).
+- See `todo.txt` for pending features and active bugs
 - Frontend uses Vite aliases (e.g., `@/` for `src/`).
 - Tailwind CSS and ShadCN for styling and components.

----